Wanglei123SJTU/Wanglei123SJTU.github.io/_pages/about.md

 I am a fourth-year undergraduate student in the Department of Industrial Engineering & Management at [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/).
 I am majoring in Industrial Engineering and minoring in Finance.

 Currently, I am extremely fortunate to be advised by [Prof. Zikun Ye](https://zikunye.com/) on Source Attribution in Generative LLMs.
-Simultaneously, I also have the greatest honor to be supervised by [Prof. Natalie Mizik](https://foster.uw.edu/faculty-research/directory/natalie-mizik/) on Gaining Hydrogen Perceptions based on Social Media Analysis.
+Simultaneously, I also have the greatest honor to be supervised by [Prof. Natalie Mizik](https://foster.uw.edu/faculty-research/directory/natalie-mizik/) on Promoting Equitable Hydrogen Energy Access for Disadvantaged Communities.

 My research interests mainly focus on Quantitative Marketing, especially the application of Large Language Models.